Usamaazeem03/The-Ultimate-React-Course/05-Section6-State-Events-And-Forms-more/03-Grocery-list/listo/README.md

-Here’s a clean, professional **README.md** file for your project, inspired by _“Far Away”_, but customized to fit your improved version of the app 👇

----

 # 🛍️ Listo — Smart Packing List App

 **Listo** is a modern React-based packing list app inspired by the _“Far Away”_ project from the development course.